The Ultimate Guide to Exploring Anglesey with Your Dog

 Anglesey’s dog-friendly dining options

-After a day of exploring, you’ll undoubtedly want to refuel at one of the island’s many charming eateries.
-Many pubs, cafes, and restaurants welcome dogs, often providing water bowls and treats for your dog.
+Following a day of exploring, you’ll undoubtedly want to refuel at one of the island’s many charming eateries.
+Many pubs, cafes, and restaurants welcome dogs, often providing water bowls and treats.

-One such pub is The White Eagle in Rhoscolyn, that offers stunning coastline views and a menu locally sourced menu.
-The outdoor seating area is perfect for enjoying a meal with your dog while soaking in the fresh sea air.
+One such pub is The White Eagle in Rhoscolyn, which offers a locally sourced menu, and the outdoor seating area is perfect for enjoying a meal while taking in the views and sea air.

 Before setting out, download our MyPAWfectPlace Android App or iPhone/iPad App to help you navigate Anglesey’s local restrictions and policies.